awslabs/sockeye/docs/tutorials/wmt_large.md

     --device-ids -1
 ```

-To evaluate the translations, reverse the BPE sub-word encoding and compute the BLEU score using [sacreBLEU](https://github.com/mjpost/sacreBLEU):
+We then reverse BPE and score the translations against the reference using [sacreBLEU](https://github.com/mjpost/sacreBLEU):

 ```bash
 sed -re 's/(@@ |@@$)//g' <out.bpe >out.tok